-Are you an American who eats food?
-When you sit down to a meal, do you ever worry that your food is contaminated?
+When you sit down at a restaurant, do you ever worry that your food is contaminated?

-For most Americans, we take it for granted that a strong set of regulations and inspections is in place to ensure that the food available to end consumers is safe.
+Most Americans take for granted that a strong set of regulations and inspections is in place to ensure that the food available to end consumers is safe.
 However, under a Trump presidency, we are looking at the prospect that those regulations and inspections will get slashed.
-Americans should be very concerned about the implications of a Trump presidency’s for food safety.
+Americans should be very concerned about the implications of a Trump presidency for food safety.

 In the United States, the Food and Drug Administration (FDA) is the “oldest comprehensive consumer protection agency in the U.S. federal government.”
 In 1906, the passage of the Pure Food and Drugs Act prohibited the selling of mislabeled and adulterated food and drugs.
 To this day, the FDA is responsible for creating a system of safeguards including inspections and testing that ensure that companies are not providing adulterated or contaminated products into our food supply.

 Even with these FDA protections in place, we have still seen an increase in food-borne pathogen outbreaks in recent years.
-It should be noted that food safety handling by processors and consumers can also be a cause of food borne pathogens.
-Here is a 2015 list of five major food-borne pathogens.
-The Center for Disease Control estimates that “each year roughly 48 million people get sick from a food-borne illness, 128,000 are hospitalized and 3,000 die” (CDC).
+It should be noted that food safety handling by processors and consumers can also be a cause of food-borne pathogens.
+Common foodborne pathogens include listeria and salmonella, among others.
+The Center for Disease Control (CDC) estimates that “each year roughly 48 million people get sick from a foodborne illness, 128,000 are hospitalized, and 3,000 die.”